How to Wash Dishes While Camping

 Equipment Needed To Set Up A Camping Dishwashing Station

 Sinks: These can be collapsible camping sinks, plastic bins, or buckets.
-Doesn’t matter what they are so long as they hold enough water and can fit your dishes.
-Cook pots can also double as a “sink” in a pinch.
+It doesn’t matter what they are, so long as they hold enough water and can fit your dishes.
+A large cook pot can also double as a “sink” in a pinch.

 Sponge or Brush: Either one will work!